lloydroc/lloydroc.github.io/content/post/java/multicore.md

 /**
  * Multicore Processor Example in Java to use all available processor cores
  * to average lists of random numbers.
- * Uses the Java 8's Executor service for a Work Stealing Pool to divy the
+ * Uses the Java 8's Executor service for a Work Stealing Pool to divvy the
  * work onto the available processor cores.
  * Example was run on a 8 Core 2.6 GHz Intel i7 with 16GB of 2133 LPDDR3
  * which takes around 14 seconds;